 Alfredo Jaar, Ronald Jones

-Foreword by Amy Simon and David Neuman, director Magasin 3 Stockholm Konsthall.
+Prologue by Amy Simon, American Artist, and David Neuman, Director Magasin 3 Stockholm Konsthall

 Interview: Alfredo Jaar, November 15, 1988 – New York City, by Dore Ashton, American Author and Professor of Art History

 Interview: Ronald Jones, November 16, 1988 – New York City, by Jerry Saltz, American Author and Art Critic